-- OFF does not verify parameters except in the following cases: - □ If a parameter that is too long would overwrite the memory area in which the computational code is stored, the size is automatically reduced without issuing a message. - □ If an alphanumeric parameter is too short, it is padded with blanks to the correct length.
+- OFF does not verify parameters except in the following cases: - If a parameter that is too long would overwrite the memory area in which the computational code is stored, the size is automatically reduced without issuing a message. - If an alphanumeric parameter is too short, it is padded with blanks to the correct length.

-Note: The OFF setting will be deprecated in a future release.

-FULL is the same as ON, but also verifies parameters for functions used in Master File DEFINEs.
+- □ The OFF setting will be deprecated in a future release. - ❑ We strongly recommend that you not use the OFF setting, as disabling parameter checking can lead to unexpected issues. - FULL is the same as ON, but also verifies parameters for functions used in Master File DEFINEs.